adamsorbie/adam-sorbie.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a PhD Student in the Haller lab at TU Munich.
-We study the role of the microbiome and cell stress in chronic inflammatory diseases such as Crohn's Disease and Colorectal cancer (CRC).
+I am currently working in the [Benakis lab](https://www.isd-research.de/our-labs/benakis-lab/0b29bdd23b1f63b4) at the Institute for Stroke and Dementia research, LMU Klinikum Munich.
+We study the gut-brain axis and in particular, the involvement of the gut microbiota in stroke and stroke outcome.
+Previously, I worked on my PhD in the Haller lab at TU Munich, where my research focused mainly on identifying microbial factors driving colorectal cancer.

-My own research focuses mainly on identifying microbial factors driving CRC, using a novel model of [colonic tumorogenesis](https://www.gastrojournal.org/article/S0016-5085(18)34816-9/fulltext?referrer=https%3A%2F%2Fpubmed.ncbi.nlm.nih.gov%2F30063920-activated-atf6-induces-intestinal-dysbiosis-and-innate-immune-response-to-promote-colorectal-tumorigenesis%2F) driven by the UPR signal transducer ATF6.
-To understand the role of the microbiome in ATF6-driven tumorigenesis, I am utilising a combination of next-generation sequencing and unargeted metabolomics, as well as more basic methods, to identify functional mechanisms underlying disease.
+During my PhD, I developed a keen interest in Bioinformatics and the analysis of large and complex datasets.
+Combining this passion for compuational biology with my background in the wet lab I am currently utilising a combination of next-generation sequencing, metabolomics, as well as more basic microbiological methods, to identify functional mechanisms modulating stroke outcome.

-During my PhD, I have also developed a keen interest in Bioinformatics and the analysis of large and complex datasets.
-Through a combination of courses and self-teaching, I have learned to use the command line and am comfortable in both Python and R. Moreover, I am applying what I have learned to generate additional insights into the data generated.
+In addition to my research, I am also enthusiastic about promoting open and reproducible science.
+We recently published a set of [guidelines](https://www.cell.com/iscience/fulltext/S2589-0042(22)00268-1) to conduct stroke microbiota studies in a robust and reproducible manner, providing an easy-to-use, freely-available [analysis pipeline](https://github.com/adamsorbie/Stroke_Microbiota_reproducibility) to allow researchers who are inexperienced in microbiota analysis to analyse their own data.

 Outside of the lab I enjoy exploring my adopted home, trying and learning new things and playing guitar.